ascorbic/unpic-img/docs/src/content/docs/custom.md

 ## Base image component

 The base Image component is an Unpic component without any transformers.
-While the regular `Image` component automatically detects and applies transformers, the base component requires you to specify the transformer manually.
-This allows you to create a custom component with a single transformer.
+These are the functions that generate the URLs for a particular CDN or CMS.
+While the regular `Image` component automatically detects the provider from the image URL and uses the appropriate transformer, the base component requires you to pass the transformer manually.
+This allows you to create a custom component with a single transformer, either one of the built-in transformers or a custom one.

 ```jsx
 import { Image } from "@unpic/react/base";